CaptEmulation/nitrogen-website/source/docs/concepts/service.md

 # Service

-A service is the principal and messaging hub in the Nitrogen system.
+A service is a principal and messaging hub in Nitrogen.
 It authenticates and authorizes principals, manages messaging between principals, and provides real time message subscriptions for messages.
 A typical device application using the JavaScript library looks like this:

 ```javascript